yeldiRium/st3k101/docs/template_surveys.md

 ## Format

-The template files are written in a simple YAML format.
+The template files are written in YAML.
 The schema is as follows:

 ```yaml
 name: Name of the Questionnaire